NextdoorPsycho/magic_card_detector/mcd_dart/README.md

 - `args`: Command-line argument parsing
 - `image`: Image processing and manipulation
 - `path`: File path handling
-- `image_compare`: Perceptual hashing for image comparison
-- `geometry_kit`: Geometric operations on polygons
+- `collection`: Utility collections
+- `fast_log`: Logging utilities
+- `scryfall_api`: Used for looking up additional card data

+## Custom Implementations

+This Dart port includes several custom implementations of functionality that would normally be handled by libraries in Python:

+- **Matrix Operations**: Custom Matrix4 and Vector4 classes for perspective transformations
+- **Geometry**: Custom Point2D, Line, and Polygon classes
+- **Image Processing**: Custom implementations of contour detection, thresholding, and image adjustments
+- **Perceptual Hashing**: Custom implementation of perceptual image hashing

 ## License

-This project is licensed under the same license as the original Python implementation.
+This project is licensed under the MIT License.

 ## Acknowledgments

-This is a Dart port of the original Python implementation by Timo Ikonen.
+This is a Dart port of the original Magic Card Detector Python implementation.